Importing to WRS From Your Database Using XML or CSV

 How do I go about converting my data to XML?

-How does the XML file need to be set up?
+How does the XML or CSV file need to be set up?

 After clicking on the Import button, what steps are involved?

 I appear to have an error in my data.
 What could be wrong?

 There are two types of errors that can occur; parse errors and business rules errors.

 I do not see the import button on the In Kind tab.
 Why?